Ph.D. Students and Registration Policy

 What does it mean to discontinue from a Ph.D. program?

-When a student discontinues from a Ph.D. program, he or she is no longer a Ph.D. student at the University of Michigan and his or her funding commitments expire.
+When a student discontinues from a Ph.D. program, they are no longer a Ph.D. student at the University of Michigan and his or her funding commitments expire.
 The student is no longer eligible for University services or faculty guidance.

-If a student discontinues from a Ph.D. program, can he or she return at a later date?
+If a student discontinues from a Ph.D. program, can they return at a later date?

 Former students can apply to return to their program of study.
 The graduate program’s faculty admissions committee decides whether to readmit an individual.
 If the student is reinstated, the student is assessed a reinstatement fee with the registration.
 More details about Reinstatement to a Ph.D. program are available on the Rackham website.